chrronger/awesome-swift/README.md

 * [Device](https://github.com/Ekhoo/Device) - Light weight tool for detecting the current device and screen size written in swift.
 * [Device.swift](https://github.com/schickling/Device.swift) - Super-lightweight library to detect used device.
 * [DeviceKit](https://github.com/dennisweissmann/DeviceKit) - DeviceKit is a value-type replacement of UIDevice.
+* [Deviice](https://github.com/andrealufino/Deviice) - Deviice is a nice library to check your current device.

 ### Documentation
 *Generate documentation for Swift code* [back to top](#readme)